Hands-on Gear Review

 The Tikka is $15 more than two headlamps that scored higher, the Coast and the Spot.

 This is the best light in the Tikka line.
-It delivers exceptional battery life and great close proximity illumination.
-If you are a die hard Tikka fan, then this is the one to get.
+It delivers solid battery life and great close proximity illumination.
+If you are a die hard Tikka fan, then this is the one to get unless you want the latest and greatest Petzl Tikka RXP.
 It would be a contender for Editors' Choice if it weren't for the Black Diamond Spot which is brighter, has almost as a high a battery life and is $15 less expensive.
 The Coast HL7 is nearly $20 less expensive and has a much more powerful beam but much less battery life.

 — RJ Spurrier and Chris McNamara